Teaching Effectively During the Pandemic: Develop a Reflective Routine

 Developing a reflective routine will help you understand which pandemic teaching strategies to keep, and which ones to do differently.
 It will also amplify the quality of learning and improve your connection with your students.
 Most importantly, a reflective effective teaching methods practice will enable you to feel more engaged with your work and make you stay in control of your teaching during the pandemic.

 To further make your virtual classroom more engaging, get Osmo an effective teaching and learning!
 It is the perfect learning tool offering the best games for kids of all ages.
-Shop our wide range of STEM learning games and creative games today!
+Shop our wide range of STEM activities for kids and creative games today!